n1oftheabove/urban-sound-classification/README.md

-**this readme is in the process of being revised, 06th of July 2021**

 # Urban sound classification using machine learning

 The aim of this project was to enable a machine to classify unknown urban sounds into 8 different categories.
 The automated classification of environmental sounds and specifically urban sounds is an active field of research (See references in [[2]](http://www.justinsalamon.com/uploads/4/3/9/4/4394963/salamon_urbansound_acmmm14.pdf)).
 From almost 7000 `.wav`-files audio features were extracted mathematically using *Librosa*, a Python library widely used in music and audio analysis.
 These features together with the corresponding categories of the urban sound were then used to train a machine learning model.
 Predicting the categories of 1700 (test) sounds from the same dataset, an accuracy score of around 90% was achieved with a random forest classifier, using an optimized number of trees as well as optimized number of features.
 Optimization was achieved by minimizing the *out of bag score* for the random forest.